 Can you tell us a little bit about yourself and your career?

 I always wanted to work in sports nutrition and community nutrition.
 After graduation, I started working at a community health centre and then shortly after, part-time at the Western Bulldogs AFL club.
 So, I was doing what I wanted.
 And then, to cut a long story short (because it’s been 23 years), I increased my sports work when my son was born.
 It’s been nearly 18 years since then!
 The next thing I did was work with the Australian cricket team part-time for seven years.
 I have always done some private practice and some form of presenting throughout.
 For the past nine years, I have been working at Hawthorn Football Club.
-I’ve seen three premierships there and during that time I also consulted with Melbourne Storm for about four years, Melbourne City A league soccer team from their first year for 4 years and Melbourne Rebels for their first year.
+I’ve seen three premierships there and during that time I also consulted with Melbourne Storm for about four years, Melbourne City A-league soccer team from their first year for 4 years and Melbourne Rebels for their first year.
 Lots of men’s elite sport—team sports have been my specialty.
 I’ve worked at Swisse Wellness one day a week for about nine years, mainly providing input into their sports’ supplement range, looking at 3rd party supplement testing, educating health professionals about TGA and FSANZ regulations and writing about health in general.
-I’m also President of Sports Dietitians Australia (a fabulous organisation) and am a media spokesperson for the Dietitians Association of Australia where I love to chat on radio, comment for TV and contribute to journalists print and online media.
+I’m also President of Sports Dietitians Australia (a fabulous organisation) and am a media spokesperson for the Dietitians Association of Australia where I love to chat on the radio, comment for TV and contribute to journalists print and online media.
 On top of all that I’m currently writing a book.

 What is the book about?

 Nutrition for the everyday person.
 I’m trying to provide the idea that people can also eat like an athlete.
 It’s also debunking myths that find people restricting their eating unnecessarily.
 I want to talk more about what you can eat rather than what you can’t.
-So, a very positive focus on nutrition with less rules, no dieting and a sports feel.
+So, a very positive focus on nutrition with fewer rules, no dieting and a sports feel.

 What are the main things you work on with the athletes at Hawthorn?